duanjiexin/BigNN/README.md

 # bigNN
-Rates of Convergence for Large-scale Nearest Neighbor Classification
+Rates of Convergence for Large-scale Nearest Neighbor Classification (NeurIPS 2019)